Monotones in General Resource Theories: Translating Monotones Between Resource Theories

 Degradation ordering does not necessarily have a meaningful resource-theoretic interpretation, at least not in the same sense as the enhancement ordering does.
 Therefore, we do not think of it as expressing that $S$ is more valuable than $T$, even though such an interpretation may be viable in specific contexts, one of which is as follows.

 Imagine Alice and Bob play the following game.
 Alice has to choose a set of resources $S \subseteq R$, while Bob receives a resource $x \in R$ from the referee.
 If Bob can recover an element of $S$ from $x$ (for free), he wins.
 Otherwise, Alice wins.
 The relation $S \degconv T$ means that $S$ is not worse than than $T$ from Alice's point of view, for any distribution of referee's choices.
+The fact that Alice can always win this game by choosing the empty set justifies why $\emptyset$ is a maximal element of $\degconv$.

-Whatever its interpretation, the preordered set $(\mathcal{P}(R), \degconv)$ is useful for constructing resource monotones via the \ref{broad scheme}.
-One way to understand it is via a dual version of \cref{lem:enh_down}.
+Regardless of its interpretation, the preordered set $(\mathcal{P}(R), \degconv)$ is useful for constructing resource monotones via the \ref{broad scheme}.
+One way to understand it is via a dual version of \Cref{lem:enh_down}.

 \begin{lemma} Let $S,T$ be two subsets of a preordered set $\ordres$.
 Then we have

 where the action of $\up$ is given as in \eqref{eq:down_on_sets}. \end{lemma} \begin{proof} If $S \degconv T$ holds, then there is a degradation $\mathsf{deg} \colon S \to T$.
 Denoting its image within $T$ by $\mathsf{deg}(S)$, we have